adlrocha/go-fil-markets/docs/rfcs/continous-zkcp.md

 This schemes opens the door to a lot of useless work if one of the parties aborts.
 It can be secure but wasteful.
 I don't think it offers any improvement to the traditional ZKCP.
-This merged with the 1-bit ZKCP could make sense.
+This merged with the 1-bit ZKCP could make sense.~~

 ### Client
 * To settle the payment channel, the provider needs to send k for redemption.
+Vouchers are hash-locked.

 ```mermaid
 stateDiagram-v2